Worthington Simpson Duplex

 Type: Light Service B

 This pump was purchased by the South Eastern Gas Board for the Metropolitan Gas Works, East Greenwich as part of their new Wilton Tar Distillation Unit for their No. 12 Plant.
-This pump was supplied with a mechanical lubricator and was one of two crude tar transfer pumps.
+This pump was supplied with a mechanical lubricator and bracket and was one of two crude tar transfer pumps.

-Duplex horizontal 5¼x3½x5, No.5205964, 1952, Shellhaven Refinery
+#Duplex horizontal 5¼x3½x5, No.5205964, 1952, Shellhaven Refinery

 Size: 5¼" steam cylinders, 3½" pumping cylinders with 5" stroke